paulmach/go.geo/README.md

 	surface.GradientAt(*point) // the gradient of the surface a any point in the bounds,
 	                           // returns a point object which should be treated as a vector

-A couple things about how the bound area is descritized in the grid:
+A couple things about how the bound area is discretized in the grid:

 	* surface.Grid[0][0]
 		corresponds to the surface.Bound.SouthWest() location, or bottom left corner or the bound